 USAA Insurance adjusters may attempt to cut your settlement offer by questioning the severity of your injuries, whether you have missed work or not, and many other seemingly innocent comments.
 While these are harmless, they can result in a substantial reduction in your settlement offer.
 Keep your cool and stay calm by resisting the pressure from USAA insurance adjusters.
 They are just part of the insurance industry and may be motivated by a quick profit.
 They are not on your side.

 USAA adjusters use a computer algorithm to decide the value of your claim.
-This software is designed to reduce your compensation by undervaluing your claim and increasing their profits.
+This software reduces your compensation by undervaluing your claim and increasing their profits.
 Don’t accept the first offer you receive.
 These offers can cause more problems than they are worth.
 Don’t let USAA get away with it.

 Be vigilant, stand up for your rights, and hire a skilled USAA claim attorney.

 USAA Lowballs Its Insureds on Uninsured Motorists and PIP Claims